monte-language/monte/docs/source/runtime.rst

    value.
 In the near future, this object will instead return a translucent view into a Monte compiler and optimizer.

+   .. py:method:: fromStr/1

+      *no docstring*

    .. py:method:: getAstBuilder/0

-      *no docstring*

-   .. py:method:: valueHole/1

-      *no docstring*

-   .. py:method:: patternHole/1

-      *no docstring*

-   .. py:method:: valueMaker/1

       *no docstring*